cMadan/ElGateau/README.md

 		+ Presents 15 different icons, find the target one, press

 	- Match color
-		+ Prints color "red", "green", "blue" to command window, have to press designated button
+		+ ~~Prints color "red", "green", "blue" to command window, have to press designated button~~
-		+ Shuffle R/G/B buttons across trials
+		+ ~~Shuffle R/G/B buttons across trials~~
+		+ Make colors flicker to make it a bit more engaging
+		+ Change how shuffling works, show color label before flickering happens
+			* Set 'flickering' to occur a random amount within a range
+		+ Add extra colors? (pink, purple, orange, yellow, brown) -- not sure...
+			* Use Brewer colors?

 	- Devil task (look at paper again)
 		+ Use emoji font